 Dragonfly is designed to solve distribution problems in cloud-native scenarios.
 The project consists of the following three key parts:

 In the words of TOC member and project sponsor, Dr. Liang Sheng, "Dragonfly improves the efficiency of image and file distribution by using P2P technologies and improves user experience by reducing the network load of the image warehouse.
 As organizations around the world migrate workloads to container stacks, we expect Dragonfly adoption to keep on increasing significantly."

 Dragonfly is currently integrated with other CNCF projects, including Prometheus, Containerd, Harbor, Kubernetes, and Helm.
 The maintainers of the project come from Alibaba, ByteDance, eBay, and Meitu.
 The project contributors come from more than 20 companies, including NetEase, Jingdong, Wal-Mart, VMware, Shopee, China Mobile, Qunar, ZTE, Qiniu, and NVIDIA.

 Since entering the CNCF sandbox stage, Dragonfly has grown rapidly in various industries, including e-commerce, telecommunications, finance, and the Internet.
-It is also used by various customers, including Alibaba, China Mobile, Shopee, Bilibili, Ant Financial, Huya, Didi, and iFlytek.
+It is also used by various customers, including Alibaba, China Mobile, Shopee, Bilibili, Ant Financial, Huya, and Didi.